crashmaster35/LaraPOS/README.md

     <h1 align="center">Point of Sale in Laravel</h1>
 </p>

 The original project was created by angkosal/laravel-pos.
 And Abandoned.
-Thanks to him.
+Thanks to him for his great job.

 ## Installation